aroulin/aroulin.github.io/_posts/2024-02-01-virtme-on-linux-vm-on-arm-apple-silicon.md

 root@(none):/#
 ```

-Interesting to not that KVM was not installed in this Linux VM so instead of nested virtualization, QEMU fell back to TCG (emulation).
+Interesting to note that KVM was not installed in this Linux VM so instead of nested virtualization, QEMU fell back to TCG (emulation).